jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 - The JS app is then required to send back (in any "unsafe"  XHR call to the BEFFE) the value of the `csrf-token` metadata value in a request header called `anti-csrf-tok`.
 - The two values sent to the BEFFE are paired, but not the same, and they are compared (via HMAC signatures) in the BEFFE to prove that they are paired.
 - The CSRF token corresponds to the currently authenticated user, but it is encrypted.
 - In addition, the `origin` header of the request (or the `referer` header of the request) is compared to ensure the request originated from JavaScript served from this BEFFE.
-Otherwise `HTTP 403 - Forbidden` is returned.
+Otherwise, `HTTP 403 - Forbidden` is returned.
 - A [same-origin CORS policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) is also enabled.

 ##### Defeating CSRF